Sure, but only if it suits your use case and you understand the linear relationship between phono preamp price and performance.

-That use case does not reflect most of my customers or their scenarios, it’s worth making the point.
-If you DO care about the sonic results, cheap phono preamps are never a good idea.
-They tend to be coarse, noisy, thin, unrefined, veiled, lacking dynamics and possess narrow soundstages and poor imaging.
+BUT – that use case does not reflect most vinyl lovers.
+If you DO care about the sonic results, if you love the high resolution sounds possible with vinyl, cheap phono preamps are simply not an option.
+They tend to sound coarse, grainy, noisy, thin, unrefined, veiled, lack dynamics and possess narrow soundstages and poor imaging.

 Discover more from LiQUiD AUDiO